w3c/Guide/documentreview/index.md

 </style>

 ## How to do Wide Review

 Getting <i class="term">early</i> and <i class="term">wide</i> review of a document is very important, yet in practice it can be challenging.
 This document provides some best practices for getting document review; it does not define explicit mandatory steps.

 This page is linked to from [The Guide](https://www.w3.org/Guide/).
 See also the [Wide Review](https://www.w3.org/policies/process/#wide-review) section in the W3C Process document.

-<strong>Feedback on this document is welcome, preferably by [raising an issue](https://github.com/w3c/documentreview/issues) or a pull request.</strong>

-### When should wide review be requested?
+## When should wide review be requested?

 A document is available for review from the moment it is first [published](https://www.w3.org/policies/process/#publishing).
 Working Groups should [formally address](https://www.w3.org/policies/process/#formally-addressed) any substantive review comment about a technical report in a timely manner.

 Wide review should or must be requested: